Jako/CustomRequest/README.md

 );
 ```

-One of the array keys 'id' or 'alias' is required.
+One of the array keys 'resourceId' or 'alias' is required.

 The following keys could be used in the array: